logo

 Financial

 Prepare budgets and continually review and update them so decisions can be made proactively.
-Focus on debt repayment so that the good cash flow and equity from the sharemilking business can be used to to help passive investment opportunities.
-Current equity and cash flow has allowed for the purchasing of additional stock which have been leased out for the 2023-24 season.
+Focus on debt repayment so that the good cash flow and equity from the sharemilking business can be used to help passive investment opportunities.
+Equity and cash flow has allowed for the purchasing of additional stock in 2023-24 which have been leased out.
+The investment is cash neutral.
 (This investment is not shown in the 2023-24 budget - that only shows the operational finances for the sharemilking business).

 Networking